Aim of the Joint

 IAFSW-MiSAC Competition

-To develop an understanding among teenagers of the impact of neglected tropical diseases (NTDs) on global health, and how climate change may impact their distribution around the world.
+To develop an understanding among teenagers of the impact of neglected tropical diseases (NTDs) on global health,

 Sand fly: vector that transmits the parasite